How can we help?

 Does each SMSF member have their own accounts and investments?

-Each member has their own account balance however accounts and investments are pooled within the SMSF.
+Generally speaking, each member has their own member account balance however cash accounts and investments are pooled within the SMSF.

 Where can I learn more about being a trustee of an SMSF?